jsgomez94/CorrelationTestingSupplementalCode/simulations/0_README.md

     Ensure that all packages are properly installed by reviewing the directory <code>./req_lib/</code>.

+    In the files for processing the simulation results, we use the variable <code>ROOT_PATH</code> to establish the working directory.
+Before you continue, make sure that this variable is modified to correspond to the directory <code>".../CorrelationTestingSupplementalCode/simulations/"</code> corresponding to the path where the repository was cloned to your environment.
+Make sure that you replace all instances where <code>ROOT_PATH</code>.
+This variable is defined 3 different times within each of the files corresponding to the numbers 2,3,4 and 5, for a total of 15 substitutions of the definition of <code>ROOT_PATH</code>.

 2. **Debugging to run mvn_comp:** Due to the large volume of simulations, and potential emerging errors when cloning the repository into a new environment, it may be necessary to perform some debugging rounds and verify that the code runs properly.

     In the linux cluster terminal, enter the directory <code>./simulations/</code>.
 To ensure that things run smoothly, run the command,